parts of speech final

 Reciprocal Pronouns

-Reciprocal pronouns are used for actions or feelings that are reciprocated.
-The two most common reciprocal pronouns are each other and one another.
+are reciprocated.
+The two most common reciprocal pronouns are each other and

 Examples: